Chemotherapy for AML

-Chemotherapy uses anti-cancer drugs to kill leukaemia cells or slow their growth.
-There are protocols that set out how much and how often to have particular chemotherapy drugs.
+Chemotherapy uses drugs to kill leukaemia cells or slow their growth.
+Treatment protocols set out which drugs to have, how much and how often.
 You can find information about protocols at eviq.org.au, although your haematologist may need to tailor the drugs to your individual situation.
-For AML, there are usually two phases of high-dose chemotherapy (see below).
+For AML, there are usually 2 phases of high-dose chemotherapy (see below).
+Chemotherapy drugs are most commonly given as a liquid through a drip inserted into a vein (intravenous infusion).
+Some drugs can be given as tablets you swallow.

 Learn more about: